Urthen/urthen.github.com/_posts/2013-05-09-ways-to-version-your-api.md

 ## Passing a custom header

 This method is similar to the previous; instead of specifying it in the query parameters you specify it in the headers.
-For example, to use cURL to get from an API like this, you would specify `curl -H "Accept-version: 1.0" http://www.example.com/api/foo/bar`
+For example, to use cURL to get from an API like this, you would specify `curl -H "Accepts-version: 1.0" http://www.example.com/api/foo/bar`

-Largest advantage of this scheme is mostly purism: You aren't cluttering the URI with anything to do with the versioning.
+Largest advantage of this scheme is mostly semantics: You aren't cluttering the URI with anything to do with the versioning.
 The URI should be specifying what the resource is, not how you want it represented.
 However, you also are making up headers.
 While from a technology standpoint it will work, it loses some purism points.

 Other benefits include easily being able to ignore it or silently upgrade if the user does not specify, or specifies a deprecated version.
 Downsides are similar to version in the query parameters.
 Additionally, depending on what tools you have it can be difficult to specify.
 Hint: Get [Postman for Chrome](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en), it makes specifying headers easy!